beta-team/beta-recsys/docs/notes/dataset_tutorial.md

 ### Download Data

+Beta-Recsys

-BETA-Recsys provides download interface for users to download different dataset.
+ provides download interface for users to download different dataset.
 Here is an example:

 ```python
 import sys